Sustainability in Operations > Reducing Water Use and Air Pollution

 • ▲ Discharge section where agricultural water is resupplied from downstream to upstream in Pyeongtaek, Gyeonggi Province

-• Carried out reservoir replenishment project near New Delhi, India, to secure water resources and improve the environment (in collaboration with an NGO) and removed long-neglected waste and aquatic vegetation to improve water quality, and dredge sediments from the reservoir to increase storage capacity, securing additional water resources
+• In collaboration with an NGO, we carried out a reservoir replenishment project near New Delhi, India, to secure water resources and improve the local environment.
+We removed long-neglected waste and aquatic vegetation to improve water quality, and dredged sediments from the reservoir to increase its storage capacity, securing additional water resources

 • Expected water replenishment volume: Approximately 100,000 tonnes/year